BartyzalRadek/Multi-label-Inception-net/README.md

 Simply run the appropriate command from `retrain.sh`.
 Feel free to play with the parameters.

+**Disclaimer**: If you try to retrain the model with just the single example image `car.jpg`, it is going to crash.
+Include at least 20 images in each folder inside `images` directory.

 #### Testing resulting model
 Run: `python label_image.py <image_name>` from project root.